Romanian Deadlift Benefits – Introduction

-I think like many people who have never deadlifted before in their life, the free weight room of a gym is a bit intimidating.
+Like many people who have never deadlifted before in their life, you might feel that the free weight room of a gym is a bit intimidating.

-Olympic barbells, free weights, no clue what to do, fear of falling under the bar, these are all contributing factors to the popularity of machines and the reason that just about anytime you go to the gym, the power rack is usually free.
+Olympic barbells, free weights, and no clue what to do, or fear of falling under the bar, are all contributing factors to the popularity of machines and the reason that just about anytime you go to the gym, the power racks are usually free.

-I have recently started to do the Romanian deadlift so I can get a full leg workout with all of the Romanian deadlift benefits that I have mentioned above.
+So you can get a full leg workout with all of the Romanian deadlift benefits mentioned above.

-When other weight lifters saw Nicu Vlad doing this exercise, and his amazing performances in 1984, they wanted to incorporate what he did and get the same Romanian deadlift benefits that Nicu got:
+When other weight lifters saw Nicu Vlad perform the RDL and his fantastic results in 1985, they wanted to incorporate what he did and get the same Romanian deadlift benefits that Nicu got: